02 May 2016

 If you change your mind later on, and want to switch from one type to another (or want to add a new account holder) you may need the agreement of all account holders.
 If you have concerns about the operation of a joint account, contact the bank.
 It may freeze the account until you have resolved your differences.
 (See our Quick Guide: Joint accounts and relationship breakdowns.)

 A bank must act in accordance with the arrangement you have specified.
 In general, transactions not in accordance with the mandate are unauthorised, and a bank is responsible for any resulting loss.
-If it can be established that a transaction in breach of mandate benefited the account holder, there is no loss.
+If it can be established that a transaction in breach of mandate benefited the account holder, then generally there is no loss (except in very limited circumstances such as Children's Accounts).
 Sometimes, a bank will not be responsible for all of a loss if a customer has contributed in some way to the breach or failed to mitigate the loss.

 Mr J complained to us that an instruction to add him as an account owner on all his wife’s accounts had not been carried out by the bank.